 Use an equal amount of lime juice or orange juice as a replacement.
 If the recipe only calls for a splash of lemon juice, replacing it with lemon extract is another possibility.
 The flavor is fairly concentrated, so it shouldn't take more than a tablespoon to achieve the lemony flavor that you're after.
-Dried or frozen lemon zest is still another possibility, if you happen to have either on hand.
+Dried or frozen lemon zest is still another possibility if you happen to have either on hand.
 If you're allergic to citrus, replace the lemon juice with a juice that you're not allergic to (apple juice, for example).
-This will change the flavor of the dish considerably, but could prove to be quite delicious.
+This will change the flavor of the dish considerably but could prove to be quite delicious.

-When replacing the lemon juice in baked goods, be sure to replace it measure for measure, if it's more than a couple tablespoons, you don't want your recipe to turn out dry.
+When replacing the lemon juice in baked goods, be sure to replace it measure for measure, if it's more than a couple of tablespoons, you don't want your recipe to turn out dry.
 If your recipe calls for baking soda, look to see if it includes another acidic ingredient, besides the lemon juice.

 If not, make sure you replace it with an acidic ingredient.
 It's needed to make your dough/batter rise.
-Buttermilk, yogurt and vinegar are all possibilities, if you're trying to avoid citrus.
+Buttermilk, yogurt, and vinegar are all possibilities if you're trying to avoid citrus.

 For Savory Dishes

 Replace the lemon juice called for in the recipe with an equal amount of lime or orange juice, or use half as much white vinegar or white wine.